Cherry tomatoes are vigorous plants that are easily cultivated in containers or out in the garden.

 This variety is naturally disease resistant, and seeds can be collected for propagation.

-You can purchase seeds at Eden Brothers.
+You can find seeds available at Eden Brothers and at Burpee.

-6. Black Pearl (Heirloom Hybrid)
+6. Black Pearl

-‘Black Pearl’ has a beautifully rich, deep mahogany color and its heirloom heritage as a cross of ‘Black Cherry’ provides a delightful, complex flavor – sweet with a rich, tangy bite.
+‘Black Pearl’ has a beautifully rich, deep mahogany color and its heirloom heritage as a hybrid cross of ‘Black Cherry’ provides a delightful, complex flavor – sweet with a rich, tangy bite.

 The vigorous vines are laden with dark clusters of one-and-a-half-inch tomatoes that are produced until fall.